Spiratatoe/Cabot_Trail_CEC_2025/README.md

 We have given you all access to the images through OneDrive link here: https://dalu-my.sharepoint.com/:f:/g/personal/or942416_dal_ca/EnQWMWAfUMZFvSOX0s12eyIBUcl52LuIB1posYqPujOtzw?e=CSkuKl

 We suggest saving the folder via a zip file and then unzipping it locally to your computer.
+Download the no zip file followed by the no zip file, to avoid errors.
 On average this method takes about 20min (assuming ~400KB/s).
 You can try syncing the OneDrive folder, however we find it takes longer to download the files that way.

 ## Retrieve Dataset
 Below is an example code which accesseses this folder and then runs through using the root directory.